 Fellows will have a comprehensive educational curriculum that includes hands-on experience, lectures, conferences, self-learning, simulation, problem-based learning discussions, and journal clubs.
 Fellows will have the opportunity to both participate in and lead discussions.
 In addition, the fellow will attend and present at the annual Society for Obstetric Anesthesia and Perinatology meeting (fully paid by the department).

 Fellow Specific Lecture Series: A fellow level lecture series is conducted by the obstetric anesthesia faculty throughout the fellowship year.

-3) Society of Obstetric Anesthesia and Perinatology (SOAP) Webinar Series: SOAP has developed a webinar series designed exclusively for obstetric anesthesia fellows.
-This monthly conference gives fellows a chance to convene and hear lectures from experts in the field of obstetric anesthesia.
-These webinars can be accessed on your departmentally issued iPad.
+Society for Obstetric Anesthesia and Perinatology (SOAP) Webinar Series: SOAP has developed a webinar series designed exclusively for obstetric anesthesia fellows.
+These conferences give fellows a chance to convene and hear lectures from international experts in the field of obstetric anesthesia.
+Fellows will have protected time during these webinars to ensure participation.

 Case-Based Sessions: The UNC Obstetric Anesthesia group conducts case-based discussions on difficult cases and updates in obstetric anesthesia care.
 These meetings are held in the evening at a faculty member’s house in the fall and spring semesters.

 Journal Clubs: Combined UNC-Duke journal clubs take place twice per year.
 Both UNC and Duke fellows present new and relevant articles for discussion at these conferences.